underworldcode/UWGeodynamics/docs/source/User Guide.rst

 UWGeodynamics calculates the time step automatically based on some numerical stability criteria.
-You can force a specific time step or force the time step to be constant throughou
+You can force a specific time step or force the time step to be constant throughout

 Saving data
 ~~~~~~~~~~~

 As your model is running you will need to save the results to files.

-The *Model.run_for* command provides a series of arguments to help you
+The *Model.run_for* method provides a series of arguments to help you
-save the results at some regular.
+save the results at some regular intervals and/or specified times.
 You can define:

 1. A *checkpoint_interval*